Overview

 Is This Course For Me?

-This course is aimed at students interested in how humans have interacted with and changed their environment in the past, how this has shaped the world we live in today, and how past environmental conditions and human activities have impacted the environment.
+This programme is aimed at students interested in how humans have interacted with and changed their environment in the past and how these interactions have shaped the multiple ecological crises we live in.
+It is open to candidates with an undergraduate degree in either the Humanities or the Natural Sciences.

 Career Opportunities

-The M.Phil. helps prepare graduates for a wide variety of careers including in the museum and heritage sectors, libraries and archives, publishing, NGOs, public policy and administration, teaching, media.
-It also provides invaluable training in research for those planning to pursue a doctorate and/or career in research.
+The M.Phil. prepares graduates for a wide variety of careers, including in the museum and heritage sectors, libraries and archives, publishing, NGOs, public policy and administration, teaching, and media.
+It also provides invaluable research training for those planning to pursue a doctorate and/or career in research.

 Course Structure